netlify/functions/README.md

 ### Checking additional metadata about auths in your functions

-Netlify Integration Auth Management also tracks metadata for the installed auth tokens.
-If you would like to verify that an auth has been installed with the correct scopes before calling into an API (say, for example, to give a better error message in the developer logs):
+Netlify Integration Auth Management also tracks metadata for installed auth tokens.
+You can verify that an auth has been installed with the correct scopes before calling into an API (say, for example, to give a better error message in the developer logs).
+Here's an example:

   ```js
     import { getSecrets } from "@netlify/functions";